 |Our Verdict||Great card for balance transfers or big ticket purchases|

 However, Wells Fargo issues a number of other credit cards which let you earn rewards, while this card does not.
-So what makes Wells Fargo Platinum Visa® Credit Card special?
+So what makes Wells Fargo Platinum Visa card special?
 This review looks at the pros and cons of this card to answer that question.

-Things We Like About Wells Fargo Platinum Visa® Credit Card
+Things We Like About Wells Fargo Platinum Visa card

 It has a $0 annual fee.
 Not having to pay an annual fee to use a credit card means one less expense to worry about.
 In general, it's usually a good idea to get a card without an annual fee unless it offers outstanding, money-saving features that can more than make up for the price you have to pay each year.

 You get an introductory low APR period for balance transfers.
-This card has a 0% intro APR for 15 months on purchases and balance transfers with a 15.90% - 25.74% variable APR after that intro period (balance transfer fees apply).
+This card has a 0% introductory APR for 18 months on purchases and qualifying balance transfers (fees apply; balance transfers made within 120 days qualify for the intro rate and fee) with a 13.74% - 27.24% variable APR after that intro period.
 This is a big plus if you have card debt, as you can transfer your balances from other credit card accounts to this account and benefit from that long introductory APR period.
-Just note that a balance transfer fee applies (most balance transfer credit cards charge this).
-If you transfer your balances in the first 15 months, you benefit from an introductory fee of either $5 or 3% of the amount of each balance transfer (whichever is greater).
-After that, you pay up to 5% for each balance transfer with a minimum of $5, so make sure to complete all your transfers in the first 15 months.
+Just note that a balance transfer fee applies (most balance transfer credit cards charge this), there is an introductory balance transfer fee of either $5 or 3% of the amount of each balance transfer, whichever is greater, for 120 days.
+After that, up to 5% for each balance transfer, with a minimum of $5.
 Since there is also an intro APR period for purchases, this card works well for making large purchases and paying them off over the intro period to avoid interest charges.

 You can choose to get alerts.
 The idea of credit card alerts may conjure up memories of annoying SMS messages or emails causing your phone to buzz each time you swipe your card.
 But Wells Fargo has done alerts the right way, giving you the option to choose which transactions you receive alerts for.
 For example, you can choose to only be alerted when a transaction is made in a foreign currency, or when a really large purchase is charged to your account.
 These alerts can help tip you off to fraud early on.